GoogleCloudPlatform/berglas/README.md

     If you want full control over the creation of the Cloud Storage and Cloud KMS keys, please see the [custom setup documentation][custom-setup].

+1. _(Optional)_ Bootstrap a Berglas environment specifying a bucket location.
+By default the berglas bucket is created in the multi-regional location `US`.
+You can specify your location by using the following command.
+Please see the list of supported locations in the [GCP bucket location documentation page](https://cloud.google.com/storage/docs/locations)

+    ```text
+    export BUCKET_LOCATION=europe-west1
+    berglas bootstrap --project $PROJECT_ID --bucket $BUCKET_ID --bucket-location $BUCKET_LOCATION
+    ```

+    This command uses the default values.
+You can customize the storage bucket and KMS key configuration using the optional flags.
+Run `berglas bootstrap -h` for more details.

+    If you want full control over the creation of the Cloud Storage and Cloud KMS keys, please see the [custom setup documentation][custom-setup].

 1. _(Optional)_ Enable [Cloud Audit logging][cloud-audit] on the bucket: